 However, even these long-held customs are starting to change.
-Many people agree that it’s okay to send e-greetings for the holidays because it shows your concern for the environment and desire to be green.
-And it’s now very common to send Christmas cards to family and friends of different religions, as long as you acknowledge the recipient’s faith with a more generic “Happy Holidays” or a “Season’s Greetings” in your message.
+Many people agree that it’s OK to send e-greetings for the holidays because it shows your concern for the environment and desire to be green.
+And it’s now very common to send Christmas cards to family and friends of different religions, as long as you acknowledge the recipient’s faith with a more generic “Happy Holidays” or “Season’s Greetings” in your message.
 The alternative is to simply buy separate cards that don’t mention Christmas.

-1. Sending Out Christmas Cards Late
+1. Sending out Christmas cards late

 Most people wait too long to send out their Christmas cards and typically drop them off when the post office is already extremely busy.
-This results in your Christmas cards arriving after Christmas, and nobody wants that.
+That results in your Christmas cards arriving after Christmas, and nobody wants that.

 We all know this is the busiest time of year.
 If you unexpectedly find yourself scrambling to send out your cards the week before Christmas, simply opt to send New Year’s cards instead.
-Include a festive greeting and best wishes for the New Year and you won’t have to stress about the cards making the Christmas deadline.
+Include a festive greeting and best wishes for the new year and you won’t have to stress about the cards making the Christmas deadline.

-When designing your custom Christmas cards make sure you leave space inside of a folded card or on the back of a flat card to write a few short words.
+When designing your custom Christmas cards, make sure you leave space inside a folded card or on the back of a flat card to write a few short words.
 This small gesture will show that you took time to give each and every card your personal attention and thought before putting a stamp on it.

 If your kids are old enough to write, ask them to help!
 Your family especially will love seeing a personal message from your kids.

-3. Forgetting Someone
+3. Forgetting someone

 Some say we send out way too many Christmas cards as it is and that sending cards to people we’ll probably see at Christmas is pointless.
-Others take the opposite stance and suggest sending out holiday cards to everyone near and dear to us, including our closest family, friends and even neighbors or coworkers.
+Others take the opposite stance and suggest sending out holiday cards to everyone near and dear to us, including our closest family, friends, and even neighbors or coworkers.

 If you simply can’t afford to send custom Christmas cards to everyone you know, split your list and send out cheaper holiday cards that fit your budget or electronic cards to your less important contacts that you’d still like to keep in touch with.

-In the end the decision on how many cards to send is entirely up to you.
+In the end, the decision on how many cards to send is entirely up to you.
 But if you’ve sent a card to someone for a couple of years in a row and this year decide to cut them from your list, make sure you won’t be hurting someone’s feelings.
-The last thing you want is for someone to contact you to ask if everything is okay since they didn’t receive a card from you this year.
+The last thing you want is for someone to contact you to ask if everything is OK since they didn’t receive a card from you this year.

-A good rule of thumb on cutting down your list is to remove people that you’ve sent a card to for at least two years and haven’t received one in return.
-This advice, however, does not pertain to older people on your list who might not have the means to send their Christmas cards.
+A good rule of thumb on cutting down your list is to remove people you’ve sent a card to for at least two years and haven’t received one in return.
+This advice, however, does not pertain to older people on your list who might not have the means to send Christmas cards.
 Always keep them on your list.
 Oftentimes they might be lonely, especially around the holidays, and your Christmas card could mean the world to them.